In Learning Management Systems (LMS), Lessonly has established itself as a powerful tool for training and educating employees.

 Features: Course library, mobile learning, eCommerce, and integrations with multiple systems.

 Benefits: Litmos is easy to use and scales well.
-It also offers a wide range of courses in its library.
+Its library offers a wide range of courses.

 Challenges: Some users report that customer support can be slow to respond.